 On September 5th, I will be featured as an expert speaker on the Emotional Abuse Recovery & Resilience Summit, something I couldn’t even have imagined while giving all my power to my victim roles and stories.
 But even while I was in the most painful phases of my personal hell, part of me knew I’d help others through someday.

-My talk will be about reclaiming personal power from codependency, the magnet that attracts and glue that perpetuates abusive relationships.
+My talk will be about reclaiming personal power from codependency, the magnet that attracts and the glue that perpetuates abusive relationships.
 It will teach how to:

 ~quiet your critical voice and turn the volume up on your inner advocate

 ~stop blaming others for your unhappiness and learn how to command it without needing anyone else to change